-However, this does not mean that females are incapable of putting on muscle; they just won’t (on average) as quickly or as much as men do.
+However, this does not mean that females cannot put on muscle; they just won’t (on average) as quickly or as much as men do.
 That can change, of course, if they’re following a well-designed strength program and eating a caloric surplus.

 Another important point to keep in mind is that the goal of weight training isn’t only about aesthetics.
 It’s the translation of the work put in the gym into daily life.
 Lifting weights will help make a lot of daily tasks easier and more efficient.
 This can include a lot of everyday tasks, such as carrying groceries, lifting something heavy off the ground without hurting your low back, etc.

 Women Need Different Exercises Than Men

 Now, this is just plain ridiculous.
 No, women do not need to train differently.
 And no, there are no magical exercises that’ll transform your body quicker.

 Our musculoskeletal systems function the same way.
 Our bodies react to stimuli and mechanical work.
 What you do need to pay attention to is the “one size fits all” approach, meaning someone else’s workout routine may not benefit you as much as it benefits them.
 Find out what works best for YOU.

 Low Intensity, Long-Duration Cardio Sessions are the Way to Go